The Best 50 Things to Do in Edinburgh

 It is located in Holyrood Park, has a height of 251 meters, and is a very popular excursion.
 However, wear suitable shoes, especially to avoid slipping, and do not go in a hurry since reaching the top can easily take you an hour or an hour and a half.

-28. North Bridge, the Bridge of Suicides
+28. North Bridge, the Bridge of Suicides in Edinburgh Scotland

 Located above Waverley Train Station, the North Bridge connects New Town to the Old Town.
 Unfortunately, this bridge is known because of the high level of suicides that take place on it.

-They tried to place different barriers to stop the suicides, and today there is a small poster with the hope phone number…
+They tried to place different barriers to stop the suicides, and today there is a small poster with the Hope phone number…

 29. Edinburgh Museum and The People’s Story Museum